HyperOffice: WebOS

 The WebOS API served as one of the earliest JavaScript event/object models that was overlaid on the browser.
 It formalized a process for asynchronous communication through the use of Iframes or Layers (depending on the browser).
 Perhaps more importantly, the WebOS API marked the first time a collection of JavaScript libraries were managed by a single central "kernel" and loaded on demand whenever a dependent object was instantiated, a practice common in compiled languages.
 This was a step forward in the history of rich Internet applications as it formalized a process that is now used in almost all of the modern Ajax frameworks.

 Although the WebOS API's were published briefly, they were published as the company was going through a dissolution process.
 They were largely ignored by the developer community because of the company's lack of support for them.

 Rebirth

 Although the company had changed its name multiple times to focus on the WebOS portion of its business, the core functionality of its products had always rested in its collaboration technologies.
 After the dotcom bubble burst in 2001, the HyperOffice service was maintained by its founders for over a year.
 In 2002 the company began development anew under its old name, HyperOffice, and re-dedicated its efforts to provide a collaboration suite (this time as a paid service).

-HyperOffice has continued to operate on the online collaboration market since then and is one of the well known names in the crowded market today.
-It has served around 300,000 customers worldwide since its re-establishment.
-HyperOffice won the Computerworld Horizon Awards in 2006, and also the Small Business Technology Magazine “Product To Watch Award” the same year.
+HyperOffice has continued to operate on the online collaboration market since then, serving around 300,000 customers worldwide since its re-establishment.
+HyperOffice won the Computerworld Horizon Awards in 2006, and also the Small Business Technology Magazine "Product To Watch Award" the same year.

 Products

-All of HyperOffice's features are integrated in a single suite.
-HyperOffice positions itself as an alternative to Microsoft messaging and collaboration products for small to mid-sized businesses, more specifically as a “Sharepoint alternative” and “Exchange alternative”.
-HyperOffice's features are as follows:
+HyperOffice positions itself as an alternative to Microsoft Sharepoint and Exchange for messaging and collaboration for small to mid-sized businesses.
+The HyperOffice suite includes.